-Made with red onion, chilli and coriander (or cilantro if you wish), it has a little crunch and freshness but is sweeter and more complex because of the caramelisation of the pineapple when it’s grilled.
-This salsa can be served with a piece of grilled chicken, fish or prawns, as a filling in tacos, and I love it over beaf burgers.
+This salsa can be served with a piece of grilled chicken, fish or prawns, as a condiment in tacos, and I love it over beef burgers.
 It has a Mexican feel to it but you can easily play around with herbs and turn it into something more Italian or Asian inspired.
 It should last for a few days in the fridge.

-- 1/2 pineapple, peeled and cut into quarter slices (see pic)
+- 1/2 ripe pineapple, peeled and cut into quarter slices (see pic above)

 - 1/2 red onion, finely diced